 In the musically-rich history of Macon, Ga., families like the Waldens and Allmans left a huge mark on American rock history with Capricorn Records.
 The local business with major label ties provided a global sounding board for Southern rock in the 1970's.
-Decades later, it remains a symbol of excellence for fans of jam bands, Southern rock and other forms of roots-based popular music that predate Americana.
+Decades later, it remains a symbol of excellence for fans of jam bands and other forms of roots-based popular music that predate Americana.

-In the 1960's, brothers Phil and Alan Walden found a niche in the music business as managers of regional R&B talents, including Clarence Carter, Johnny Jenkins and local treasure Otis Redding.
+In the 1960's, Phil Walden and his brother Alan found a niche in the music business as managers of regional R&B talents, including Clarence Carter, Percy Sledge, Johnny Jenkins and local treasure Otis Redding.
 Initial plans for a record label that'd revolve around Redding had to be reconsidered after the singer's 1967 passing.

 Phil's music business involvement often paired him with Atlantic Records' Jerry Wexler.
 Through that work relationship, he discovered a different building block for a Georgia-based imprint in Atlantic session musician Duane Allman.

 Duane, his brother Gregg Allman and the rest of The Allman Brothers Band relocated from Jacksonville, Fl. to Macon in 1969 to become the cornerstone for Phil Walden and co-founder Frank Fenter's Atlantic/ATCO Records-distributed Capricorn Records.
-The Allmans and their supporting cast need no introduction as classic rock artists, bluesy proto-Americana innovators or the granddaddies of the jam band scene.
+The Allmans and their supporting cast (such as drummer Jaimoe, guitarist Dickey Betts and bassist Berry Oakley) need no introduction as classic rock artists, bluesy proto-Americana innovators or the granddaddies of the jam band scene.

 From outside of the South and Southwest came heavy rock supergroup Captain Beyond, a psychedelic answer to Black Sabbath called White Witch and two of James Taylor's brothers, Livingston and Alex.
 Those exceptions aside, the Capricorn catalog reminds us that Southern rock was the Americana of its time--a country and rock-leaning interpretation of regional folk and popular sounds.

-Decades later, the label's original run represents a creatively free time when hippies and rockers took country and roots sounds to a broader audience as Southern rockers, "newgrass" pickers and members of some of the earliest jam bands.
+Decades later, the label's original run represents a creatively free time when hippies and rockers took country and roots sounds to a broader audience as Southern rockers.